Anti-Virus Software Won't Protect Your Business

 - Barcode scanners

-This type of software uses certain criteria to define what devices and systems can access your network.
+This type of cyber security software uses certain criteria to define what devices and systems can access your network.
 These protocols work to ensure that only authorized and secure endpoints gain entry, and if an unknown or unauthorized device is seeking access to your network, the software should catch and block it to keep your network safe.
-This software functions in real-time and can be monitored by system admins as well.
+This software functions in real time and can be monitored by system admins as well.